gbv/coli-conc-examples/vue-multiselect/README.md

 This sample web application build with the [Vue] JavaScript framework uses [cocoda-sdk] to search on a vocabulary and [jskos-tools] to show concept information.

+See [react-bootstrap-typeahead](react-bootstrap-typeahead) for an example with same functionality based on React framework.

 ## Try out locally

 ```bash